Truth and Sincerity: Building Authentic Foundations

 [Quran,57:27,"And monasticism, which they innovated; We did not prescribe it for them..."]

-The Prophet ﷺ also clearly warned us about following these past mistakes of the past nations when he said:
+The Prophet ﷺ warned us about following these mistakes:

 [Hadith,Bukhari & Muslim,"You will surely follow the ways of those before you, handspan by handspan, cubit by cubit—until if they entered a lizard's hole, you would follow them."]